Oil falls on Ukraine talks, fears of slower demand in China

-TOKYO : Oil prices slid to a two-week low on Tuesday on continued ceasefire talks between Russia and Ukraine and concerns about demand in China after a surge in COVID-19 cases.
+TOKYO: Oil prices slid to a two-week low on Tuesday (Mar 15) on continued ceasefire talks between Russia and Ukraine and concerns about demand in China after a surge in COVID-19 cases.

-U.S. West Texas Intermediate (WTI) crude fell below $100 level for the first time since March 1, dropping $4.30 or 4.2per cent to $98.71 a barrel.
-That followed a 5.8per cent tumble the previous day.
+US West Texas Intermediate (WTI) crude fell below US$100 level for the first time since Mar 1, dropping US$4.30 or 4.2 per cent to US$98.71 a barrel.
+That followed a 5.8 per cent tumble the previous day.

-"Expectations of positive developments in the Russia-Ukraine ceasefire talks bolstered hopes to ease tightness in the global crude market," said Toshitaka Tazawa, an analyst at Fujitomi Securities Co Ltd.
+"Expectations of positive developments in the Russia-Ukraine ceasefire talks bolstered hopes to ease tightness in the global crude market," said Toshitaka Tazawa, an analyst at Fujitomi Securities.

 "Fresh lockdowns to curb the COVID-19 pandemic in China also raised concerns over slower demand," he added.